3 Impactful Steps to Maximizing Your 340B Program Savings

 ● What’s your capture rate?
 How to improve your capture rates?

-The simple truth is, even when using the best TPAs and counselors, 340B programs leak about 15% of highly profitable scripts to unaffiliated pharmacies.
+The simple truth is, even when using the best TPAs and counselors, 340B programs leak an average of 20% of highly profitable scripts to unaffiliated pharmacies.
 Therefore, use your gap analysis to uncover your hospital’s opportunities and increase your savings.

 3. Reduce Your Costs